Automated billing software: 8 tools for the AI era

 Platform Best for Key features (automated billing) Limitations Pricing*

 Alguna Automated billing for scaling AI-native SaaS and fintech companies Unified quote-to-cash platform.
-No-code CPQ → automated invoicing, usage and hybrid pricing, contract-to-billing sync, revenue recognition Newer ecosystem vs. legacy players Starts at $399/month, white-glove onboarding and migration included.
+No-code CPQ → automated invoicing, usage and hybrid pricing, contract-to-billing sync, revenue recognition Newer ecosystem vs. legacy players Free plan available.
+Paid plans from $699/month.

 Stripe Billing Developer-led startups API-first subscriptions & invoices, usage metering, tax & payments in one stack More engineering for complex no-code flows, no native rev-rec.
 0.7% of revenue.